tgross/devopsdaysmsp2018/content/_index.md

 *[Peter Bright, Ars Technica, 20 Jun 2018](https://arstechnica.com/tech-policy/2018/06/microsoft-staff-call-on-company-to-end-ice-contract/)*

 {{% note %}}
-influence the organization
-we see Microsoft employees pushing for change in what customers their organization serves
+we can influence the organization. we see Microsoft employees pushing for change in what customers their organization serves
 {{% /note %}}

 ---